 Smart video conferencing cameras can also drastically improve meetings for hybrid teams.
 These teams are comprised of in-person and remote participants and are an increasingly common component of modern business operations.
 With a natural and intuitive smart camera, hybrid teams work more effectively.

 With smart video conferencing cameras, your team experiences better meetings with remote and hybrid teams with fewer feelings of disconnectedness.
 Remote workers once were marginalized as outsiders in an organization, and this inadvertent treatment threatened productivity.
 Today, however, remote work is often the ideal situation for both the worker and employee.
-With smart video conferencing cameras such as the Meeting Owl, video conferencing will never be uncomfortable again.
+With smart video conferencing cameras such as the Meeting Owl Pro, video conferencing will never be uncomfortable again.

 No matter where they might be, everyone can be in the same room with a smart video conferencing camera and watch meeting productivity increase.
 To learn more, read our comprehensive conference room AV checklist so you're prepared for your next meeting.
+If you're still not sure which video conferencing camera is right for you, download our video conference camera comparison guide to see the tech specs for popular cameras in the market.